Cardo polymer: Application to gas transport

 The only application of cardo polymers currently being investigated in great detail involves, the use of cardo polymers in the development of thin membranes for gas transport and separation.
 In general, as the amount of free volume in a material increases, the higher the gas permeability.
 Also, with increased rigidity of the polymer comes an increase in the gas selectivity.
 Cardo polymers have a great deal of free volume since their bulky structure prevents tight packing, and a rigid backbone since the rings restrict rotational motion.
 Thus, cardo polymers act as a highly permeable, yet selective membrane material.
 To further increase permeability, many of the cardo polymers produced for gas transport have additional large side groups, such as tert-butyl groups, increasing the free volume of the material.
 Intermolecular forces play a key role in finding a balance between high permeability and high permselectivity.
 Specifically, strong intermolecular attractions arising from hydrogen bonding greatly inhibit the mobility of segments of the polymer chains resulting in a rigid, densely packed structure relative to a cardo polymer with only minor intermolecular interactions.
 These tightly packed, rigid structures decrease the gas permeability of the polymers by restricting the rate at which the gas can diffuse through the membrane.
 However, this effect is much stronger on large gas molecules such as oxygen and nitrogen compared to small gas molecules.
 This effect results in an increased permselectivity where the membrane will restrict the transport of large gas molecule, favoring that of small gas molecules.

 These gas transport membranes must be ultra-thin and are most commonly obtained via a phase inversion process.
 This process requires the polymer to be soluble in organic solvents.
-The process worksby first dissolving the polymers in solution.
+The process works by first dissolving the polymers in solution.
 The solution is then placed on a glass plate and the plate is submerged in a liquid coagulation medium.
 During the transfer process, some solvent evaporation occurs, but mostly on the surface of the membrane.
 This results in the region exposed to the air being more concentrated and forming a skin layer.
 The structure of these asymmetric membranes include a porous sub structure and a denser external skin structure.
 The high solubility of cardo polymers means these membranes can be easily produced.